Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/relationships/groups.rst

    duplicates of that group (using the :doc:`Dupligroup </editors/3dview/transform/duplication/dupligroup>` feature) will only show the portions of the group that reside in layers 10 and 11.
 Appending or Linking Groups
-   To append a group from another blend file, consult :doc:`this page </data_system/linked_libraries>`.
+   To append a group from another blend-file, consult :doc:`this page </data_system/linked_libraries>`.
-   In summary, :menuselection:`File --> Link / Append Link` Select a blend file and, and then the group.
+   In summary, :menuselection:`File --> Link / Append Link` Select a blend-file and, and then the group.
 Removing Groups
    To remove a object from a group, under the object context button, open the "Groups" pane.
    Find the name of the group from which you wish to remove the object,